 "Regulatory Agenda preamble" refers to the document you are reading now.
 It appears as part of the Regulatory Flexibility Agenda and introduces both the Regulatory Flexibility Agenda and the E-Agenda.
-In the future there may be a separate, short introduction to the Regulatory Flexibility Agenda and a longer introduction for the E-Agenda.

-FOR FURTHER INFORMATION CONTACT: If
+FOR FURTHER INFORMATION CONTACT: If you have questions or comments about a particular action, please get in touch with the agency contact listed in each agenda entry.
+If you have general questions about the semiannual regulatory agenda please contact: Phil Schwartz (schwartz.philip@epa.gov; 202-564-6564) or Caryn Muellerleile (muellerleile.caryn@epa.gov; 202-564-2855); if you have general questions about the Regulatory Flexibility Agenda, contact Joan Rogers

-you have questions or comments about a particular action, please get in touch with the agency contact listed in each agenda entry.
-If you have general questions about the semiannual regulatory agenda please contact: Phil Schwartz (schwartz.philip@epa.gov; 202-564-6564) or Caryn Muellerleile (muellerleile.carvn@epa.gov; 202-564-2855); if you have general questions about the regulatory plan contact Caryn Muellerleile; if you have general questions about the Regulatory Flexibility Agenda, contact Joan Rogers (rogers.joanb@epa.gov; 202-564-6568).
-If you have questions about the E-Agenda Suggestion Docket, contact Phil Schwartz.
-If you have questions about EPA's Action Development Process you may contact Caryn, Joan, or Phil.
+(rogers.joanb@epa.gov; 202-564-6568).
+If you have questions about EPA's Action Development Process, you may contact Caryn, Joan, or Phil.